freenas/freenas-docs/userguide/system.rst

-To instead create an intermediate CA which is part of a certificate chain, click the "Create Intermediate CA" button.
-This screen adds one more option to the screen shown in
-:numref:`Figure %s <create_ca_fig>`:
+To instead create an intermediate CA which is part of a certificate chain, click the :guilabel:`Create Intermediate CA` button.
+This screen adds one more option to the screen shown in :numref:`Figure %s <create_ca_fig>`:

 * **Signing Certificate Authority:** this drop-down menu is used to